vscosta/yap/docs/md/yap.md

 ![The YAP Logo](docs/icons/yap_128x128x32.png)
 </center>

-NOTE: this version of YAP is still experimental, documentation may be out of date.
+NOTE: this version of YAP is still experimental, documentation may be missing or brout of date.

 ## Introduction